 LaTeX without tears Lyx is a front-end which allows you produce LaTeX documents without actually learning LaTeX.
 You can use it pretty much like a normal (though rather more intelligent) wordprocessor, and so it has a less steep learning curve than Latex.
 In addition Lyx has features which ordinary LaTeX editors lack, such as a document outliner, and change tracking.
 Some swear by it.
 Find out about it here.

-Online and collaborative LaTeX Editors Many recommend Overleaf v.2 which combines the best of the old Overleaf and ShareLaTeX.
+Online and collaborative LaTeX Editors Many recommend the current version of Overleaf which combines the best of the old Overleaf and ShareLaTeX.
 But it isn’t free.